Anglo-Russian invasion of Holland: Bergen

 The plans of the Anglo-Russian troops were lacking.
 The attack was supposed to start at dawn on the 19th, but the Russian right wing already started at 3 AM in pitch darkness.
 Though they gained an early advantage against the surprised French troops on the Franco-Batavian left wing, they also suffered needless losses through friendly fire, as the troops were unable to distinguish friend from foe.
 They eventually gained Bergen, but were counter-attacked by French reinforcements marching north from Egmond aan Zee.
 These threatened to turn the Russian right wing by marching along the beach.
 The Russians, driven out of Bergen, retreated in some disorder to their starting positions because of this threat of being out-flanked.
-In the confusion general Hermann was made a prisoner of war.
+In the confusion general von Fersen was made a prisoner of war.
 The attack of the right-wing pincer therefore was a dismal failure.

 The column of General Dundas (accompanied by the commander-in-chief, the Duke of York) made only slow progress after it started its advance at dawn, because of the watercourses it encountered that were difficult to cross, as the defenders had removed the bridges.
 While they were slowly advancing on Schoorldam, the defender of that position, General Dumonceau with the 2nd Batavian division, had time to launch a diversionary attack on the Russians attacking Bergen, which contributed greatly to the confusion in the Russian ranks.
 When Dundas finally arrived at Schoorldam, Dumonceau was wounded by grapeshot.
 What exactly happened on the Dutch side after that is unclear as his replacement, General Bonhomme, failed to make an after-battle report.
 The upshot was that the division fell back in some disorder on Koedijk.
 The British failed to exploit this retreat, due to a counter-attack from the Dutch, but mainly because the rout of the Russian troops on the right wing also forced a withdrawal in the form of an orderly rear-guard action of the troops of York and Dundas.
 They also eventually returned to their starting positions.